Skip to main content

 Turn Resolution

-At turn time, the agent resolves skills using installed catalog data, workspace policy, explicit mentions, path matches, and implicit invocation rules.
-The result is persisted as turn skill bindings so a developer can later see which skill fingerprints were active and why they were selected.
+At turn time, the agent resolves skills using installed catalog data, workspace policy, explicit composer capabilities, path matches, explicit textual references, and implicit invocation rules.
+Composer-selected skills are normalized into explicit skill refs and resolved with reason ExplicitCapability, persisted as explicit_composer_capability in turn skill bindings.
 The dynamic skills prompt starts compactly: display name, exact read_skill slug, and “use when” description.
-Full bodies are included only for a small set of explicitly relevant skills when the prompt budget allows.
+Composer-selected skills stay compact and do not inject full skill bodies.
+Full bodies are eligible only for path-matched skills when the prompt budget allows.
 Otherwise the model is told to call read_skill with the exact slug.
+Missing, disabled, dependency-blocked, validation-rejected, or security-blocked composer skills are reported as rejected turn capabilities.
+The user message can still show the requested chip for auditability, while capability diagnostics explain what was actually accepted or rejected.

 Runtime Tools